jlouis/dht/test/README.md

+# TODO list of mistakes

+* When we try to insert a node, and that node tries to cuckoo out another node N because N is questionable, then what should happen if that node returns another ID than the one we expected?
+In that case, we should probably mark the node as being bad.

 # Tests and specification of the DHT

 This directory contains tests for the DHT system.
 The tests are captured in the module `dht_SUITE` and running tests will run this suite.
 The way to run these is from the top-level: